Cyber Security Incidents – 2020 Statistics

 So, implementation of controls based on the results of risk assessments (to identify potential systems vulnerabilities) holds the key.
 Also important is security of systems, networks, and applications.

 An organization preparedness to respond to incidents reflects in its selection of right tools and right processes before an incident occurs.
 One thing which should not be ignored in ‘Preparation’ phase is security of your ‘Crown Jewels’ – assets which need to be away from the prying eyes of cyber incidents.

-Step 2 – Detection and Analysis
+NIST IR Step #2 - Detection and Analysis